medricr/the_shifting_dark/The_Shifting_Dark.md

 - The creatures as they are now are not entirely mindless, but certainly are insane.
 Any attempt at communication will only be successful with Griggs, who can be found in the command module of the ship.

-- She is consumed by a need to punish those at BioCyte for their hubris.
-Think Frankensteins monster.
+- The Virus is not deadly, but will turn dead characters in a matter of hours.
+Players can choose to come to The Warden's side of the screen and play against the rest of the party if they wish.

-- Griggs's quarters contain a picture of her with the rest of the crew.
+- Griggs's bunk in the living quarters contain a picture of her with the rest of the crew.
 Presenting this image to Griggs will effectively stun her for one round as her mind reels.

 ### _3.1.2: Alternate Secrets & Clues_
 - Hekate is the Greek Godess of magic, witchcraft, night, the moon, ghosts, and necromancy.